 Understanding and measuring women’s empowerment is a critical component of ensuring progress in achieving development outcomes.

-Women’s empowerment is key for agricultural transformation in developing countries and yet women have historically been underrepresented in agricultural statistics.
+Although women’s empowerment is key for agricultural transformation in developing countries, women have historically been underrepresented in agricultural statistics.
 Household-level surveys are typically conducted with “heads of households” who are overwhelming male, thus missing women’s perspectives.